Searching with Doctrine ORM

 $conditionGenerator->setField(string $fieldName, string $property, string $alias = null, string $entity = null, string $dbType = null);

 The $alias and $entity arguments are marked optional, however they are in fact required.
-A field mapping can not function with an alias an Entity class.
+A field mapping cannot function without an alias and Entity class.

 But instead of having to supply this for every field you can set a default alias an entity name using setDefaultEntity.
 Which has an interesting feature.